gnoverse/awesome-gno/README.md

 ## gno.land Networks

-_The currently active gno.land networks.
-Verified 2026-09-17._
+_Testnets are renamed and replaced every few weeks.
+This list deliberately names only mainnet; for whichever testnet is current, follow the docs link — it is the one URL that stays correct._

+- [Gno networks](https://docs.gno.land/resources/gnoland-networks) - **Start here.** The canonical list: the current testnet and its RPC, staging, deployment files, and archives of every past network.
 - [Mainnet](https://github.com/gnolang/gno/tree/chain/mainnet/misc/deployments/mainnet.gno.land) - Chain id `gnoland-1`, live since 12 September 2026, served at gno.land.
 RPC `https://rpc.gno.land:443`.
 Real GNOT; there is no mainnet faucet.
-- [Pearl / test16](https://pearl.testnets.gno.land/) - Chain id `pearl-1`.
-The testnet to use unless you have a reason not to.
-RPC `https://rpc.pearl.testnets.gno.land:443`, tokens from the [faucet](https://faucet.gno.land).
+- [Faucet Hub](https://faucet.gno.land) - Tokens for whichever testnets are currently running.
 - [Staging](https://staging.gno.land/) - Rolling redeploy of `master`; state is best-effort and gets wiped on breaking changes.
-Currently halted at height 546040 (last block 2026-07-10) — check before relying on it.
-- [Gno networks](https://docs.gno.land/resources/gnoland-networks) - The canonical list, including deployment files and archives of every past testnet.

 ## Apps